 - There is no need to have multiple code bases for various platforms.
 A single code base goes with all the platforms.
 It reduces the time consumption of development.

 - A single development team can develop the app for multiple platforms.
 It means there is no need to hire various teams for various platforms.

 - Hybrid apps involve web techniques, so we can run them on the web also.

 - Hybrid apps are not affected by the change of platforms or devices.
 They work with goodness and consistency.

 - The hybrid approach for 3D, HD games, animations, and other performance-based apps, is not well.

 - Sometimes, device features are not available as native plug-ins.
-In such cases, hybrid app developers can write their plug-ins, which adds complexity.
+In such cases, hybrid app developers can write their plug-ins, adding complexity.

 - Hybrid apps have dependencies on open-source libraries that make them flawsome.